celtec/celtec.github.io/content/sr_fullstack_developer.md

 * Experience writing and using REST APIs
 * Sinatra
 * PostGIS/Geolocation knowledge
-* Experience with a configuration management system
+* Experience with a configuration management system (Chef, Puppet, Salt or Ansible)
 * Machine Learning
 * Acceptance tests
 * Client-side testing
 * Big Data
 * Azure
+* Experience with Angular, React or Vue

 #### Our stack